openpreserve/hawarp/README.md

 Introduction
 ------------

+Cipex is a tool to identify files packaged in container files.

-This project can be executed as a command line application or hadoop job (Hadoop 0.20 API) and provides a stack of identification tools which is executed on a set of web archive container files (ARC format) in order to extract identifying properties.
+The tool can be executed as a command line application or as a hadoop job (Hadoop 0.20 API) and provides a stack of identification tools which is executed on a set of container files (TAR, ZIP, ARC) in order to extract identifying properties.
 Each tool can output a specific identification property (e.g. Tika - mime type: image/png) or a list of properties (e.g. Droid - mime type: image/png, droid puid: fmt/11).
 The output is in tabular form which allows importing the result as a comma separated file (CSV) in spreadsheet applications or for large data sets in a HIVE table.

+The number of elements packaged in a container file should not bee too high, i.e. rather hundreds of thousands than millions, because, firstly, the file lists are internally managed as ArrayList and HashMap objects and, secondly, in the Hadoop job, one container is processed in a map task.

 The spring-based application configuration allows easily adding new identification tools by extending the abstract class 'Identification' and